-- 1. Follow steps one or two in applying to Catawba College from "How to Apply as a Freshman Day Student." - 2.
-Each candidate must submit the following items directly to the Office of Admissions: - a.
-The completed application for admission; - b.
-An official college transcript (a notarized English translation is required when records are in another language) from every institution of higher learning that the student has attended; - c.
-An official copy of the student's high school transcript (a notarized English translation is required when records are in another language), a General Education Development (G.E.D.) certificate or a certified Adult High School Diploma; - d.
-Candidates with 25 or less credits of transfer work and who graduated from high school within the last 12 months are encouraged to submit SAT or ACT scores, including writing sub-scores; - e A completed essay following guideline provided on the application for admission; - f.
-A non-refundable \$25 processing fee.
+- 2. Each transfer candidate must submit the following items directly to the Office of Admissions: - The completed application for admission; - An official college transcript (a notarized English translation is required when records are in another language) from every institution of higher learning that the student has attended; - An official copy of the student's final high school transcript (a notarized English translation is required when records are in another language), a GED certificate or a certified Adult High School Diploma; - Candidates with 25 or less transferable college credits and who graduated from high school within the last 12 months are encouraged to submit official SAT or ACT scores - A completed Transfer Reference Form from the last college or university attended.